 I have also assisted and tutored in numerous graduate-level courses, including Public Management, International Negotiations, Research Methods, and Categorical and Limited Dependent Variable Analysis (Doctoral).

 I am interested in how and what we teach our students.
-My writing on pedagogy, particularly on intercultural competency and community development, can be found in the Journal of Public Affairs Education:
+My writing on pedagogy, which focuses on intercultural competency, social equity, and community development, can be found in the Journal of Public Affairs Education:

 - “Engaging Students to Connect Beyond the Text”

 - “Engaging Undergraduate Students to be Agents of Social Change”